In a religious freedom/liberty conflict among religious

-Misinformation on emergency contraception.
+Disagreements on how emergency

 When the FDA originally approved the medication, there was no consensus among medical researchers about the mechanism(s) by which it worked.
 Some speculated that it might work by:

-- Inhibiting ovulation and/or by
+- Delaying ovulation if ovulation had not yet occurred, and/or by

 - Inhibiting conception if ovulation had occurred, and/or by

 The Emergency Contraception Website, is operated by the Office of Population Research at Princeton University and by the Association of Reproductive Health Professionals.
 The site:

 "... primarily, or perhaps exclusively, by delaying or inhibiting ovulation (release of your egg).
 It is possible that EC may affect the movement of egg or sperm (making them less likely to meet), interfere with the fertilization process, or prevent implantation of a fertilized egg.
-8
+2

 They also state: